Idaho: Colleges and universities

 The Idaho State Board of Education oversees three comprehensive universities.
 The University of Idaho in Moscow was the first university in the state (founded in 1889).
 It opened its doors in 1892 and is the land-grant institution and primary research university of the state.
 Idaho State University in Pocatello opened in 1901 as the Academy of Idaho, attained four-year status in 1947 and university status in 1963.
 Boise State University is the most recent school to attain university status in Idaho.
 The school opened in 1932 as Boise Junior College and became Boise State University in 1974.
 Lewis-Clark State College in Lewiston is the only public, non-university four-year college in Idaho.
 It opened as a normal school in 1893.

 Idaho has four regional community colleges: North Idaho College in Coeur d'Alene; College of Southern Idaho in Twin Falls; College of Western Idaho in Nampa, which opened in 2009, College of Eastern Idaho in Idaho Falls, which transitioned from a technical college in 2017.

-Private institutions in Idaho are Boise Bible College, affiliated with congregations of the Christian churches and churches of Christ; Brigham Young University-Idaho in Rexburg, which is affiliated with The Church of Jesus Christ of Latter-day Saints and a sister college to Brigham Young University; The College of Idaho in Caldwell, which still maintains a loose affiliation with the Presbyterian Church; Northwest Nazarene University in Nampa; and New Saint Andrews College in Moscow, of reformed Christian theological background.
-McCall College is a non-affiliated two-year private college in McCall, which was founded in 2011 and later opened in 2013.
+Private institutions in Idaho are Boise Bible College, affiliated with congregations of the Christian churches and churches of Christ; Brigham Young University-Idaho in Rexburg, which is affiliated with the Church of Jesus Christ of Latter-day Saints and a sister college to Brigham Young University; The College of Idaho in Caldwell, which still maintains a loose affiliation with the Presbyterian Church; Northwest Nazarene University in Nampa; and New Saint Andrews College in Moscow, of Reformed Christian theological background.
+McCall College is a non-affiliated two-year private college in McCall that was founded in 2011 and later opened in 2013.

+Health

+Ban on COVID-19 vaccines

+In October 2024, a health department in Idaho voted 4–3 to stop providing COVID-19 vaccines to residents in six counties.
+Opposite mainstream healthcare providers' and epidemiologists' pleas against the decision were more than 290 public comments, many of which called for an end to vaccine mandates or taxpayer funding of the vaccines, neither of which was happening in the district.

 Sports

 Central Idaho is home to one of North America's oldest ski resorts, Sun Valley, where the world's first chairlift was installed in 1936.
 Other noted outdoor sites include Hells Canyon, the Salmon River, and its embarkation point of Riggins.

 The Boise Open professional golf tournament has been played at Hillcrest Country Club since 1990 as part of the Korn Ferry Tour.
 The Open has been part of the Korn Ferry Tour Finals since 2016.

 High school sports are overseen by the Idaho High School Activities Association (IHSAA).

-In 2016, Meridian's Michael Slagowski ran 800 meters in 1:48.70.
-That is one of the 35 fastest 800-meter times ever run by a high school boy in the United States.
-Weeks later, he would become only the ninth high school boy to complete a mile in under four minutes, running 3:59.53.
+In 2016, Meridian's Michael Slagowski ran 800 meters in 1:48.70, one of the 35 fastest times ever run by a high school boy in the United States.